 - Apply a fertilizer that is specifically formulated for roses such as this miracle grow granular fertilizer which I use personally.
 This provides all the nutrients a rose needs at the right concentration to address any nutrient deficiencies.
 Roses are heavy feeders and generally benefit from additional fertilizer regardless of whether the leaves are turning yellow or not.

-- Rose typically only need to be watered once a week in Summer (although as often as every 3 days heat waves and pronounced drought) and once they have established after several years they do not typically require any watering, so scale back the watering if necessary.
+- Rose typically only needs to be watered once a week in Summer (although as often as every 3 days heat waves and pronounced drought) and once they have established after several years they do not typically require any watering, so scale back the watering if necessary.

 If the leaves have turned yellow and you suspect the problem is too much fertilizer then the leaves are likely to stay yellow for the rest of the season and then drop off at the end of the year.
 I would refrain from applying any more fertilizer for the following year.